supriya1011/supriya1011/README.md

-- 🌱 I’m currently learning **MERN**
+- 🌱 I’m currently learning QA Testing****

 - 👨‍💻 All of my projects are available at [Portfolio](https://supriya1011.github.io/)

-- 💬 Ask me about **HTML, CSS, JavaScript, ReactJS, Redux, NodeJs, Express Js, MongoDB and Data Structure And Algorithms**
+- 💬 Ask me about **HTML, CSS, JavaScript, selenium,cypress,postman,sopui,rest API and Data Structure And Algorithms**

 - 📫 How to reach me 'supriyasahoo1011@gmail.com'